lfvilella/GCP-local-dev/README.md

 # Google Cloud Platform Local Development

-This project demonstrates how to work GCP products on dev env all offline without need to internet.
+This demo project demonstrating how to work GCP products using Python in dev env offline without need of internet.

 ## You will find examples of using: